Credit Card Refinancing vs Debt Consolidation: What Are The Differences?

 - Losing collateral: Taking out a secured loan means putting up it’s value in a collateral item such as a house or vehicle.
 Failure to pay back the loan could result in the forfeiture of said items, so be careful what type of method you use to try and consolidate your debt.

-At the end of the day, anyone interested in credit card refinancing or debt consolidation has many options and services available to them.
+At the end of the day, anyone interested in credit card refinancing vs debt consolidation has many options and services available to them.

 If they are just trying to adjust a single credit card debt then refinancing would be the ideal option, and if the goal is to bundle several payments into one and save on interest then consolidation would be the best course.